Misbehavior (film): Plot

-A love triangle between two female teachers and a male student.
+A love triangle among two female teachers and a male student.

 Park Hyo-joo is a part time chemistry teacher at a high school.
 After her colleague goes on a maternity leave, she takes over as the homeroom teacher.
 However, she becomes envious of the newcomer Cha Hae-young, who became a tenured teacher through her rich connections.

 At home, she has to struggle with her deadbeat boyfriend who gaslights her.
 Eventually, she breaks up with him.
 One night, Park Hyo-joo discovers Cha Hae-young having sex with a student named Shin Jae-ha.
 The next morning, she threatens to expose Cha Hae-young unless she breaks up with Shin Jae-ha.
 In the following days, Park Hyo-joo enrolls Shin Jae-ha in ballet classes, to support him for an upcoming competition.
 During that time, she seduces the student to cope with loneliness.

 Shin Jae-ha wins 2nd place in the competition.
 Later, he maliciously reveals to Park Hyo-joo that their affair was initiated to give Cha Hae-young leverage over her.
 Park Hyo-joo's contract isn't renewed.
 She begs Cha Hae-young to negotiate with her father, the chairman of the board, to which the other woman agrees.
 Later, at a hotel suite, Cha Hae-young reveals that she was just fooling around with Shin Jae-ha and that she never really loved him.
 Park Hyo-joo murders her by pouring boiling water over her face.
 She calls Shin Jae-ha at the room, and they have sex, but he asserts that he only loves Cha Hae-young and not Park Hyo-joo.
 Afterwards, Shin Jae-ha is devastated to discover Cha Hae-young's corpse.
 The movie ends with Park Hyo-joo eating at school as the police comes for her.